Astronomy and Space Exploration Presentations

 After the presentation, there will be an open discussion for everyone to share their Star Trek memories, experiences and memorabilia.

 (Note: This topic will be of interest mainly to adults who remember the TV show.
 Youth will probably be bored to tears!)

 All programs are 1 hour plus time for Q&A.

-I have been delivering Space and Astronomy presentations to NJ libraries and social groups with great success for several years.
+I have been delivering Space and Astronomy presentations to NJ libraries, social groups and on cruise ships with great success for several years.
 See feedback comments.

 For more information email info@AstronomyNJ.com.